 Commencement date of the prohibition period

-If an individual has a non-lodger debt as a result of a non-lodger decision, the prohibition of FTB based on an estimate can be applied at the end of the grace period.
-A 75 day grace period for the lodgement of income tax returns or to fully repay a non-lodger debt (or a combination of both) takes effect following the Secretary making a variation, at which time the individual will be issued a variation of entitlement notice.
-The grace period may be a longer period if the Secretary determines that there are special circumstances to vary the length of the grace period.
+If an individual has a non-lodger debt as a result of a non-lodger decision, the prohibition of FTB based on an estimate of income can be applied at the end of the grace period.
+A 75 day grace period for the lodgement of income tax returns, for notification of ATI if the individual and/or their partner are not required to lodge an income tax return, or to fully repay a non-lodger debt (or a combination of the above) takes effect following Centrelink’s decision to make a variation of entitlement, at which time the individual will be issued a variation of entitlement notice.
+The grace period may be a longer period if Centrelink determines that there are special circumstances to vary the length of the grace period.

-FTB payments based on an estimate may continue during the grace period but would cease at the end of the grace period if there are still outstanding income tax returns or Centrelink has not been informed that the individual and/or their partner are not required to lodge and there is still an outstanding non-lodger debt.
+FTB payments based on an estimate of income may continue during the grace period but would cease at the end of the grace period if there are still outstanding income tax returns, or Centrelink has not been notified of the individual’s ATI if the individual and/or their partner are not required to lodge an income tax return, and there is still an outstanding non-lodger debt.

-Where an individual has repaid all their non-lodger debt/s, and/or lodged all their relevant income tax returns (or a combination of both), the prohibition will be removed to enable FTB payments based on an estimate to re-commence.
+Where an individual has repaid all their non-lodger debt/s, lodged all their relevant income tax returns (or a combination of both), or notified Centrelink of their ATI if they and/or their partner are not required to lodge an income tax return, the prohibition will be removed to enable FTB payments based on an estimate of income to re-commence.

 Act reference: FA(Admin)Act section 28 Variation of instalment and past period entitlement determinations where income tax return not lodged, section 32AA Non-payment of FTB for non-lodgement of tax returns, section 32AB Prohibited periods for claimant, section 32AC Prohibited periods for relevant partner, section 32AD Prohibited periods for new partner